-PPO Providers are not Participating Providers.
-Payment for covered services performed by a PPO Provider is calculated based on the Maximum Plan Allowance.
-PPO Providers have agreed to accept the PPO Contracted Fee as the full charge for covered services.
-The portion of the Maximum Plan Allowance payable by Delta Dental is limited to the applicable Contract Benefit Level shown in Attachment A. Delta Dental's payment is sent directly to the PPO Provider who submitted the claim.
-Delta Dental will advise the Enrollee of any charges not payable by Delta Dental for which the Enrollee is responsible.
-These charges are generally the Enrollee's share of the Maximum Plan Allowance, as well as any Deductibles, if any, charges where the maximum has been exceeded, and/or charges for non- covered services.
+Payment to a PPO Provider is calculated based on the Maximum Plan Allowance.
+The Maximum Plan Allowance for a PPO Provider will be the lesser of the Submitted Fee or the PPO Contracted Fee.
+PPO Providers have agreed to accept the PPO Contracted Fee as payment in full for covered services.
+The portion of the Maximum Plan Allowance payable by the Plan is limited to the Plan Benefit Level shown in the benefits chart in chapter 4.
+You will only be responsible for any applicable Cost Sharing for the covered service.
+Delta Dental's payment is sent directly to the PPO Provider who submitted the claim.
+Delta Dental will advise you of any charges not payable by the Plan for which you are responsible.
+These charges are generally your share of the Maximum Plan Allowance (Coinsurance), as well as any Deductibles, charges where the maximum has been exceeded, and/or charges for non-covered services.